ddmitov/perl-executing-browser/README.md

   *This object property is mandatory.*

 * ``stdout``
-  The ``stdout`` object property must be an id of a valid HTML DOM element or the name of a JavaScript function.
-Every piece of script output is immediately inserted into the DOM element or passed to the JavaScript function as its only argument.
+  The ``stdout`` object property must be a JavaScript function.
+Every piece of script output is passed to this function as its only argument.
   *This object property is mandatory.*

 * ``requestMethod``